tepl/qbsolv/README.txt

         This optional argument denotes the name of the file to which the output will be written.
 The default is the standard output.
-    -a algorithm
-         This optional argument chooses nuances of the outer loop algorithm.
-The default is o.
-         'o' for original qbsolv method.
-Submatrix based upon change in energy.
-         'p' for path relinking.
-Submatrix based upon differences of solutions -m
+    -m
         This optional argument denotes to find the maximum instead of the minimum.
-    -T target
-        This optional argument denotes to stop execution when the target value of the objective function is found.
-    -t timeout
-        This optional argument stops execution when the elapsed cpu time equals or exceeds timeout value.
-Timeout is only checked after completion of the main loop.
-Other halt values such as 'target' and 'repeats' will halt before 'timeout'.
-        The default value is 2592000.0.
     -n repeats
         This optional argument denotes, once a new optimal value is found, to repeat the main loop of the algorithm this number of times with no change in optimal value before stopping.
         The default value is 50.
-    -S subproblemSize
-        This optional argument indicates the size of the sub- problems into which the QUBO will be decomposed.
-A "-S 0" or "-S" argument not present indicates to use the size specified in the embedding file found in the workspace set up by DW.
-If a DW environment has not been established, the value will default to (47) and will use the tabu solver for subproblem solutions.
-If a value is specified, qbsolv uses that value to create subproblem and solve with the tabu solver.
     -w
         If present, this optional argument will print the QUBO matrix and result in .csv format.